hevnsnt/norecognition/README.md

 <h2 id="call-for-help">⚠️ Call for help ⚠️</h2>

 This project's progress is **severely limited by computational resources**.
 Our primary goal is to discover the most effective adversarial patterns, which I estimate will require testing at least **5 Billion** *evolved* patterns.
 This level of rigorous testing *is currently impossible*, it would require decades with our present hardware.
-I are actively seeking sponsors or partners who can provide access to high-performance GPUs to make this research feasible.
+I am actively seeking sponsors or partners who can provide access to high-performance GPUs to make this research feasible.

 ### Current Status: 🐢 Slow & Steady